-Matsutake mushrooms are very popular in Bhutan (translated from Japanese – “pine mushroom”).
-On August 15, a festival of these mushrooms takes place in the village of Genekha, near Thimphu.
+Matsutake mushrooms are very popular in Bhutan (translated from Japanese – as “pine mushroom”).
+On August 15, Matsutake Mushroom Festival in Bhutan takes place in the village of Genekha, near Thimphu and Ura in Bumthang.

 In Bhutan, they are called “Sangay Shamu”.
 The festival not only brings together local residents, but every year attracts an increasing number of tourists.